 Try EXN/Aero For Yourself

 EXN/Aero is a general purpose CFD cloud solver committed to embracing the needs of the engineering community.
+You can learn more about CFD in our Essential Guide to CFD Simulations.

 The EXN/Aero platform includes a meshing tool, the solver, and a post-processing tool, and plenty of storage for your files.
 There are a range of on-demand options available to users, helping them to better manage project cash flow.
 This affordable CFD software is sure to be an asset to companies or CFD freelancers like.
 We offer free trials of the product, starting with a walkthrough with one of our engineers, and including 10 hours of compute time.